CTA Yellow Line service resumes after crash near tracks

 Trains are running with delays.

-CTA initially reported a train collided with a vehicle.
-CTA has since updated the report to show two CTA vehicles collided.
+CTA initially reported a collision with a CTA vehicle.
+They have updated that report to clarify the collision happened between two CTA vehicles

 CTA Yellow Line service runs from Howard to Dempster-Skokie.